 But, the problem is, we are dealing with a spectrum of screen sizes and resolutions that are broadening every day.
 You simply can’t keep up!

-With responsive design, you can create one site that delivers an optimized experience on all devices and screen sizes.
+With responsive design (or adaptive design for more complex sites), you can create one site that delivers an optimized experience on all devices and screen sizes.
 No information is stripped out like with a mobile website.
 The design simply changes on the fly based on the device being used, thus offering the best possible mobile user experience.

-There are numerous advantages to responsive design versus a mobile website:
+There are numerous advantages to responsive/adaptive design versus a mobile website:

 It’s safe to say that if you aren’t already running a mobile version of your business site, fixing this should be an immediate priority for you.
-By using responsive design, you basically get a revised desktop website at the same time.
+By using responsive/adaptive design, you not only become mobile-optimized but you get a revised desktop website at the same time.

 Special opportunity here for Philadelphia web design.